Death To Inclusivity (in resetting)

 // instead of that previous one...

-cprintln!("[italic blue]Detail text, because lorem ipsum [underline]loremizises[/underline] this."); // Cleaner.Details
+cprintln!("[italic blue]Detail text, because lorem ipsum [underline]loremizises[/underline] this."); // Cleaner.You can reset color or emphasis specifically:

 The specific reset wipes all styles of that type, so this